Canadian Soccer League championship final: Format

-After the regular season, the top eight finishers qualify for the play-offs.
+After the regular season, the top eight finishers qualify for the playoffs.
 Those then consist of quarter-finals, semi-finals, and the championship final.
-Except for the 2007 final, which was contested over two legs, the final is played like one match only.
+Except for the 2007 final, which was contested over two legs, the final is generally played in a single match.

 Champions

-The winner of the Canadian Soccer League's CSL Championship determines the season's league champion.
+The winner of the Canadian Soccer League's championship determines the season's overall champion.
 The playoff tournament is organized by the league after the regular season in a format similar to other North American professional sports leagues.